-Alpine & Summit / Postclerkship (CU Students Only) Acting-Internships & Electives & Trails Attendance in Acting Internships, Electives, and Trail courses is required.
+Alpine & Summit / Postclerkship (CU Students Only) Acting-Internships & Electives & Trails

+Attendance in Acting Internships, Electives, and Trail courses is required.
 Absences are generally not permitted, but a unique circumstance may be considered.

-For 4-week courses: Missing more than 2 days (for voluntary or involuntary reasons) will require make-up work.
-For 2-week courses: Missing more than 1 day (for voluntary or involuntary reasons) will require make-up work.
+Missing more than 2 days (for voluntary or involuntary reasons) will require make-up work.

+Missing more than 1 day (for voluntary or involuntary reasons) will require make-up work.

+Expectations

 Apart from absences, students will receive at least 1 day off per week in accordance with duty hour policy (4 days for 4-week rotations, 2 days for 2-week rotations).

-Expectations Definitions: Voluntary absence: an absence requested in advance for any reason (weddings, interview days, etc.) Involuntary absence: an absence that was not requested in advance for a reason outside of the student's control, i.e. sickness.
-Excused absence: a voluntary absence that was requested in advance and approved, or an involuntary absence where student notified the course director and OSL promptly, and was approved.
-Unexcused absence: an absence for any reason that was not approved by the Course Director and/or OSL.
-PROCESS to S Requested Absence eek an Excused Absence or to Inform of an Involuntary Absence Submit your request via email to the Office of Student Life, which will forward the request to the Assistant Dean of Medical Education, Alpine & Summit for approval.
+- Voluntary absence: an absence requested in advance for any reason (weddings, interview days, etc.) - Involuntary absence: an absence that was not requested in advance for a reason outside of the student's control, i.e. sickness. - 3.
+Excused absence: a voluntary absence that was requested in advance and approved, or an involuntary absence where student notified the course director and OSL promptly, and was approved. - Unexcused absence: an absence for any reason that was not approved by the Course Director and/or OSL.

+Failure to obtain approval for absences is considered a professionalism issue.

+PROCESS to Seek an Excused Absence or to Inform of an Involuntary Absence

+Requested Absence

+Submit your request via email to the Office of Student Life, which will forward the request to the Assistant Dean of Medical Education, Alpine & Summit for approval.
 Requests must be presented before the start of the student's rotation and submitted with reasonable documentation.

 If accommodations can be made, an appropriate plan will be developed by the Course Director in conjunction with the student.

-Involuntary Student must contact their attending and/or resident as well as Course Director, as soon as possible.
-Situation To be considered an "excused" absence, an absence for an involuntary situation must be approved by the Course Director.
-Student must report to an Assistant Dean of Student Affairs, any of the following: Inform Office of Student Any unexcused absences Involuntary absences exceeding 2 days.
-Life Ultimate responsibility for notifying an Assistant Dean of Student Affairs rests with the student.
-CONSEQUENC E OF ABSENCE (e.g., make-up work/days, remediation, professional report, grading) For 4-week Courses: Excused or approved absences (voluntary or involuntary) of 2 or fewer days do not require a student to make- up missed time.
+Involuntary Situation

+Student must contact their attending and/or resident as well as Course Director, as soon as possible.

+To be considered an "excused" absence, an absence for an involuntary situation must be approved by the Course Director.

+Inform Office of Student Life

+Student must report to an Assistant Dean of Student Affairs, any of the following:

+- Any unexcused absences - Involuntary absences exceeding 2 days.

+Ultimate responsibility for notifying an Assistant Dean of Student Affairs rests with the student.

+CONSEQUENCE OF ABSENCE (e.g., make-up work/days, remediation, professional report, grading)

+Excused or approved absences (voluntary or involuntary) of 2 or fewer days do not require a student to make-up missed time.

 Absences exceeding 2 days (voluntary or involuntary, excused or unexcused) require a student to make-up any missed time beyond the 2 days.
-The Course Director will work with the student regarding make-up time/work, issues for credit, etc. Students must still complete all other requirements of their rotation, while adhering to duty hour rules, to avoid make-up work.
+The Course Director will work with the student regarding make-up time/work, issues for credit, etc.

+Students must still complete all other requirements of their rotation, while adhering to duty hour rules, to avoid make-up work.